Events / SEWF Policy Forum

 Viviantie Sarjuni

-Viviantie Sarjuni is CEO of the Sabah Creative Economy and Innovation Centre (SCENIC), supporting nearly 200 startups and social enterprises, particularly in rural Sabah.
-Viviantie is a Chevening Scholar and Chief Minister’s Special Award winner, she’s also featured in 50 Leading Lights (Asia Pacific), Wiki Impact’s 100 Changemakers and 100 Most Inspiring Sabahan Women (2024).
+Viviantie Sarjuni is CEO of the Sabah Creative Economy and Innovation Centre (SCENIC), which supports nearly 200 startups and social enterprises, particularly in rural Sabah.
+Viviantie is a Chevening Scholar and Chief Minister’s Special Award winner; she’s also featured in 50 Leading Lights (Asia Pacific), Wiki Impact’s 100 Changemakers and 100 Most Inspiring Sabahan Women (2024).
 Viviantie is passionate about inclusive innovation and advancing alternative economic models that uplift underserved communities.

 Yoshitaka Tabuchi